 Registered childminders work in their own home, caring for other people's children.
 Regulated and inspected by Ofsted (in England) or CIW (in Wales), you can be sure that your childminder has the training, checks and credentials to give you peace of mind.

 Choosing childcare in a home environment means your children can enjoy real-life learning experiences in small groups, like cooking, shopping, gardening, mealtimes and outings to the park and library.
 Childminders can be spontaneous, too - making the most of a sunny or unexpectedly snowy day as a great opportunity for outdoor play and learning.

-Many childminders are able to offer the free and funded early education sessions all children are entitled to.
+Many childminders are able to offer funded early education sessions if your child is eligible.
 And, of course, childminders are able to care for children of different ages, meaning brothers and sisters can be cared for together.

 Childminders are ideally placed for looking after disabled children, taking into account their unique requirements, and working closely with you to provide personalised care.

 What does registration involve?

 Childminders in England and Wales must be registered.
 This means that they have to work to specific guidelines and regulations, and that they are regularly inspected to ensure they remain suitable to care for children.
 Using a registered childminder helps give you peace of mind when arranging care for your child.

 Childminders in England are registered by Ofsted.
 There are two registers maintained by Ofsted: